Collaborative and parametric insurance on the Ethereum blockchain: Smart contract description

 \subsection{Role distribution}

-The key participants in our blockchain insurance scheme are the smart contract owner, the investors also referred to as surplus providers, and the policyholders.
-Both the underwriting and claim assessment processes are fully automated within the smart contract protocol.
-Consequently, unlike in \citet{Cousaert2022}, our framework does not include claim assessors or underwriters.
-It is also worth noting that the role of our investors closely resembles that of reinsurers in \citet{Cousaert2022}.
+The participants in our blockchain insurance scheme include the smart contract owner, the investors (also referred to as surplus providers), and the policyholders.
+The processes of underwriting and claim assessment are fully automated within the smart contract protocol.
+The role of our investors is analogous to that of the reinsurers in \citet{Cousaert2022}.